WoltLab/docs.woltlab.com/docs/javascript/components_pagination.md

 ### `url`

-Default to an empty string.
+Defaults to an empty string.

-If defined, static pagination links are created based on the URL.
+If defined, static pagination links are created based on the URL with the `pageNo` parameter appended to it.
 Otherwise only the `switchPage` event will be fired if a user clicks on a pagination link.

 ## Events

 ### `switchPage`

-The `switchPage` event will be fired if a user clicks on a pagination link.
+The `switchPage` event will be fired when the user clicks on a pagination link.
 The event detail will contain the number of the selected page.
 The event can be canceled to prevent navigation.

 ### `jumpToPage`

-The `switchPage` event will be fired if a user clicks on a ellipsis button within the pagination.
+The `switchPage` event will be fired when the user clicks on one of the ellipsis buttons within the pagination.